Study: Psilocybin Shows Promise as Treatment for OCD and Tourette’s Syndrome

 “Understanding that over 40% of OCD patients don’t find relief with current treatments, our findings are crucial as they suggest a new way to help these individuals,” Prof. Lerer noted.

-“We look forward to advancing to human trials and further exploring how these treatments can provide long-term benefits.
+“We look forward to advancing to and further exploring how these treatments can provide long-term benefits.
 The effects observed on tic-like head and body twitches raise the previously unreported possibility that psilocybin may be effective in patients with Tourette’s syndrome.”

 The full study can be found by clicking here.